GeminiDRSoftware/MAROONXDR/readme.txt

 findStripes and identifyStripes are now called fresh on the fully-illumated, background-subtracted flat-frame.
 This is performed for quality assurance as well as correct indexing in meta-data.
 Outputs are still saved as temporary non-fits-writeable extensions.

-defineFlatStripes: now called on the fully-illumated, background-subtracted flat-frame with extract_parameter=True.
+defineFlatStripes: now called on the fully-illuminated, background-subtracted flat-frame with extract_parameter=True.
 Now saves fiber location info for future science extraction as FITS savable STRIPES_ID and STRIPES_FIBERS.
 STRIPES_ID and STRIPES_FIBERS contain the by-spectral-order polynomial plate solution for each illuminated fiber that is utilized to define 2D extraction regions in science extractions.

 storeProcessedFlat: standard reduction on the recipe spits out the final frame in ./calibrations/processed_flat/